-DEPARTMENT 3 - JUNIOR SWINE (Danish Judging)
+DEPARTMENT 3 - JUNIOR SWINE (Danish Judging) TERMINAL SHOW

-TERMINAL SHOW

-Superintendent: Nick Crary and Lonnie Achenbach
+Superintendent: Lonnie Achenbach and Chad Achenbach

 - Refer to Wisconsin County, District & State Fairs Animal Health Rules and Regulations listed in the fairbook. - Exhibitors must fill out and present Identification Form for all animals brought to the Crawford County Fair.
+All swine must be tagged with fair issued tag.
 This form must be filled out and returned to the Fair Office before the animals are shown.
-Exhibitor numbers will not be issued until these forms are turned in. - All swine exhibitors are required to have a copy of their YQCA certification form on file in the Crawford County Extension - Animals turned away at the gate by the vet will be marked with a paint stick, so the superintendents know not to admit the animal. - Hogs will be divided into weight classes at the fair.
+Exhibitor numbers will not be issued until these forms are turned in. - Animals turned away at the gate by the vet will be marked with a paint stick, so the superintendents know not to admit the animal. - Hogs will be divided into weight classes at the fair.